The Lumber Industry Boom

 Harvesting Lumber in Northern Wisconsin

-White Pine was logged first in our area.
+White Pine was the first type of trees logged in our area.
 Although the logs were heavy and hard to handle, they floated quite well in water.
 Thus, the rivers were used to move the logs from the Northwoods to the sawmills located in Marinette and Menominee.

 Working in a Lumber camp was a Winter job.
 Cold and snow meant good sledding, and sledding was the only way to move the logs to the riverbank.
 A horse or ox dragged each log to a collection area (skidway).
 The logs were piled then loaded on a wooden sleigh.
 Once chained in place, horses pulled the sleigh on an ice road to the riverbank.